Days after celebrating his 75th birthday in Dublin it is announced that Harold Pinter is to be awarded the Nobel Prize.

 Director of the Gate Theatre Michael Colgan says that Pinter considered the time he had spent at the Gate over the past four days the most memorable of his life.

-Mary Calpin reports for RTÉ News on 13 October 2005.
+An RTÉ News report broadcast on 13 October 2005.
+The reporter is Mary Calpin.